Siemens Energy Electronic Invoicing

 • Transferring data automatically from previous purchase orders to invoices (PO flip).

-• Checking the invoice data before the invoice is sent to the customer.
+• Checking the invoice data before the invoice is sent to Siemens Energy.

 The invoicing process can be outlined as follows: Most of the invoice data is taken automatically from a purchase order and the available delivery schedules from the system.
 Only a small subset of data, for example tax information, has to be added manually.